There is a very slight risk that your cornea

 may be scratched during the methods that involve touching a tonometer to your

 eye.
-Rubbing your eyes before the anesthesia wears off increases the risk of
+Rubbing your eyes before the numbing eyedrops wear off increases the risk of

 scratching the cornea.
 If tonometry causes a scratch on the cornea, your eye